raoki71/xv6-project/README.md

 #### kernel/syscall.c file

-Addition of prototypes defined above in `kernel/syscall.h`
+- Addition of prototypes defined above

-Line 105-109:
+    Line 106-109:

         extern uint64 sys_getppid(void);
         extern uint64 sys_getcpids(void);
         extern uint64 sys_getpaddr(void);
         extern uint64 sys_gettraphistory(void);

-Addition of pointers to new system call handlers in a syscalls array.
-This ensures the mapping between system calls and their uniqu numbers.
+- Addition of pointers to new system call handlers in the `*syscalls[]` array.
+This ensures the mapping between system calls and their IDs.

     Line 144-147:

         [SYS_getppid] sys_getppid,
         [SYS_getcpids] sys_getcpids,
         [SYS_getpaddr] sys_getpaddr,
         [SYS_gettraphistory] sys_gettraphistory,

+- Existing functions that deals with argument passing in a system call

+    Line 56-60: Fetch the nth 32-bit system call argument.

+        void argint(int n, int *ip) {
+            *ip = argraw(n);
+        }

+    Line 65-69: Retrieve an argument as a pointer.
+Doesn't check for legality, since copyin/copyout will do that.

+        void argaddr(int n, uint64 *ip) {
+            *ip = argraw(n);
+        }

 #### kernel/sysproc.c file

 The implementation of new system call handlers.
 Arguments are not passed in since they are stored in stack pointers when a callee sets them.
-See `argaddr()` and `argint()`.
+Stack variables are restored by `argaddr()` and `argint()` funcitons.
+See them in **kernel/syscall.c file** in **Kernel Side**.

-Line 99-102: the handler for system call getppid
+- Line 99-102: the handler for system call getppid

         sys_getppid(void)

-Line 105-136: the handler for system call getcpids
+- Line 105-136: the handler for system call getcpids

         sys_getcpids(void)

-Line 139-156: the handler for system call getpaddr
+- Line 139-156: the handler for system call getpaddr

         sys_getpaddr(void)

-Line 159-180: the handler for system call gettraphistory
+- Line 159-180: the handler for system call gettraphistory

         sys_gettraphistory(void)

 #### kernel/proc.h file
-Added a global array containing all the processes' PCBs so it can be accessed from multiple places.
+- Addition of a global array containing all the process control blocks (PCBs), which is essentially a structure called `PCB`, so it can be accessed by a currently running process with `myproc()` function.

-Line 115:
+    Line 120:

         extern struct proc proc[NPROC]

-In struct proc (PCB), add trap fields to handle all the history of trap events.
-This is discussed in (4)sys_gettraphistory with more details.
+- Addition of trap fields to handle all the history of trap events in the structure `proc` (PCB).
+The details are explained in **(4)**`sys_gettraphistory` in **Imepentation** note.

+    Line 108-111:

         int trapcount
         int syscallcount
         int devintcount